How to Claim CCA for Your Business Vehicle in Canada

 The Canada Revenue Agency provides a chart of vehicle definitions for vehicles bought or leased after June 17, 1987, and used to earn business income.

-So if you bought a new van for $42,000 to use in your business, this vehicle would be in Capital Cost Allowance Class 10.1, as it cost you more than $30,000 and you would only be able to claim a capital cost of $30,000 plus the applicable GST and PST (or HST) on $30,000.
+Also, if you bought a new van for $42,000 to use in your business, this vehicle would apply to CCA Class 10.1.
+However, you would only be able to claim a capital cost of $30,000 plus the applicable GST and PST or HST on $30,000.

-If you bought the van in BC, for instance, where the PST rate is 7%*, you would then add:
+If you bought the van in British Columbia, for instance, where the PST rate is 7%, you would then add:

 - 5% GST on $30,000 = $1,500

 Your total capital cost would be $33,600, which would be entered in column 3 of Area B on Form T2125.